Essential UK life admin to tackle before you travel full-time

 We knowwww, we knowwww, boringgggg.
 But you really need to take your health seriously as you explore abroad, especially if you’re going to travel full-time in a country with a health service that’s more difficult to access than at home – or worse, if you’re going to a country that’s all too happy to throw drugs and ambulance rides at you and then hits you with a 6 figure bill (you know who we’re talking about).
 It’s really important to research what insurance policies will cover, with what upfront payments and for which countries.
 Morbid as it may seem, we feel that the repatriation cover is incredibly important – you may think nothing matters once you’re no longer alive, but few things could make your family feel worse at that time than being told your body is stuck in Indonesia until they cough up £25,000.

 Everywhere on the internet, you’ll see people recommending World Nomads, but that actually tends to be one of the more expensive options.
 Now call us conspiracy theorists, but it just so happens that World Nomads have a very rewarding affiliate programme… We chose Travel Insurance 4 Medical, because they were one of the few travel insurance providers that allow us to have valid insurance without having already booked a flight home to the UK.
 This year, it cost us £378 for both of us.
 Make sure you’ve declared any existing illnesses or they could withdraw coverage if something goes wrong relating to them – the conditions we declared only added about £4 to the total.
-Print the details of your policy off before you travel full-time so that you have them to hand even if you lose or break your tech.
+Multi-search with an aggregator to find your best travel insurance deal, and print the details of your policy off before you travel full-time so that you have them to hand even if you lose or break your tech.